CloudCannon/rcc/README.md

 Read [this blog post](https://cloudcannon.com/blog/managing-multilingual-content-in-cloudcannon/) before getting starting with the RCC.

-[Rosey](https://rosey.app/) is used to generate a multilingual site from a set of JSON files.
+[Rosey](https://rosey.app/) is used to generate a multilingual site from tagged html and a set of JSON files.

 How Rosey works at a high level: